Blobfolio/blob-select/README.md

 A dependency-free Javascript plugin for styling `<select>` elements with an emphasis on markup simplicity and performance.

+Note: For projects built with the [Vue.js](https://vuejs.org/) framework, the [vue-blob-select](https://github.com/Blobfolio/vue-blob-select) fork might be a better fit.

 ##### Table of Contents